-Perfect shapes
+Predefined shapes

-With the tools on the Object flyout, you can also draw basic shapes, arrows, flowchart shapes, banners, and callout shapes.
+With the Common Shapes tool on the Object flyout, you can also draw basic shapes, arrows, flowchart shapes, banners, and callout shapes.
 Select a preset shape on the property bar, and drag the diamond-shaped handle (glyph) to modify the appearance of some shapes.